 Eclectic method — An eclectic homeschooling family takes bits and pieces from a variety of different methods to form their own homeschooling philosophy.

 Unschooling — In recent years, unschooling (child-led learning) has become a more common approach to homeschooling.

 When it comes to curriculum, you can purchase a complete homeschool curriculum, buy textbooks and workbooks separately, create hands-on activities and projects, make supplemental lapbooks, use computer programs and much more.
-The amount of homeschooling curriculum available can be overwhelming.
-In future articles, we will review some of the major curriculum available to give you an idea of what's out there.
-Homeschool-Curriculum.org and Cathy Duffy Reviews are terrific resources for discovering different homeschooling curriculum.
+The amount of homeschooling curriculum available can be overwhelming, but Homeschool-Curriculum.org and Cathy Duffy Reviews are terrific curriculum resources to help it all make sense.

 And you'll see personalized content just for you whenever you click the My Feed .